Your New York Defense Attorney Will Pursue Your Absolution of Fraud

 Fraud is a false representation of fact by words or conduct.
 False or misleading accusations and concealment of facts that should be disclosed can all be considered fraud.
 Fraudulent actions happen all of the time, but when a fraud is committed with the intent to deceive another person, this qualifies the fraud as a white collar crime.
 In order to be a criminal action, the fraudulent statement or facts must relate to material fact and the defendant must know they are false.
 A material fact is something that is essential to the transaction, such as a description of the property or item, or a guarantee about the item or property.

 Fraud is the deliberate deception committed for the purpose of securing an unfair, or unlawful, gain or benefit.
-Fraud is both a civil issue and criminal.
+Fraud is both a civil issue and a criminal.
 Criminal fraud may be prosecuted with prison being the result.
 Defrauding individuals or groups, of money or valuables, is the typical purpose of fraud, but sometimes criminal fraud involves receiving benefits with stealing money or valuables.

 As a criminal offense, fraud comes in many varieties.
 Some, such as theft by false pretense, are general, and others are specific to specific victims such as bank fraud, forgery or insurance fraud.
 While the ingredients of fraud vary, the required elements to convict someone accused of fraud are: